 SHARE THE TASK

-A difficult task for you seems even more difficult when you have to do it alone.
+A difficult task seems even more difficult when you have to do it alone.
 Commit yourself to doing the task with another person.
 Sharing the task will not only become much easier to accomplish, but it will be even more enjoyable, and the risk of skipping it will decrease because you do not want to look like a liar or a jerk to the other person.

 REMOVE THE DISTRACTIONS

-The more chances you have of being distracted when you work by this never-ending loop (writing emails, checking social media, watching TV or a video on Youtube, reading different web pages, or being interrupted by someone), the greater the risk of losing interest and focus is.
+The more chances you have of being distracted when you work by this never-ending loop (writing emails, checking social media, watching TV or a video on YouTube, reading different web pages, or being interrupted by someone), the greater the risk of losing interest and focus is.
 Remove all the temptations and create a safe space for work with a better choice to get things done on time.

-It is easy to get trapped in this sneaky behavior, and even though it seems to be a never-ending cycle, always you can crush or kick it out of your behavior.
+It is easy to get trapped in this sneaky behavior, and even though it seems to be a never-ending cycle, you can always crush or kick it out of your behavior.
 The release from procrastination depends on knowing one’s psychology and one’s behavior.

 Till next time…

-Manage To Do All, By Doing Things Promptly!
+Manage To Do All By Doing Things Promptly!